-Q: Is it OK to ask a woman if she’s going through menopause? --
+Q: Is it OK to ask a woman if she’s going through menopause? — Cindy, Chicago

 A: In a word, no. In two words, heavens, no. Of course, there are exceptions: If you’re talking to a loved one with concern about her health, then you might have a good reason to ask.
-But even then you should tread lightly, because for many women this is a rather (or very) sensitive topic.
+But even then, you should tread lightly, because this is a rather (or very) sensitive topic for many women.
 I think before you ask any woman a very personal question such as this, you should first ask yourself, “Why do I need to know?”
 Let your answer to that question guide you.

 Also consider putting your conversational partners at ease by letting them know how you want the matter discussed: Is this something you feel comfortable making jokes about?
 Then make a little joke.
 Is this something that you want to discuss in a serious way?
 Then begin your conversation by explaining that you want to have a serious discussion.

 Also, one has a responsibility to not be a bore.
 My health is of great interest to me and my loved ones (some of them, anyway).
 But I should expect my colleagues, new acquaintances, and the checkout person at the grocery store to have a rather more limited interest.
 I would do well to keep that in mind when choosing conversational topics.

 Q: I’m 37 years old.
 At work this week, I was sweating like crazy.
 A younger female co-worker asked me if I was going through menopause, and frankly, I was sort of offended.
 I just laughed and said “no.” If someone asks me again in the future, is there a way I should reply? — Susan, Boise

 A: There’s nothing shameful about going through menopause.
 It’s a normal part of growing older (which we can all agree is preferable to the alternative).
 But something doesn’t have to be shameful for it to be personal — and I think that’s where matters of health often lie: not shameful, just personal.